Finance

 Major offered

-Note: Students may choose to double major in Finance and Business and the Liberal Arts but may not pursue a double major in Economics and Finance.
+Finance is a specialized branch of economics and is built upon both microeconomic and macroeconomic theories as applied to financial markets and firm financial structure.
+Therefore, students may choose to double major in Finance and Business in the Liberal Arts but may not pursue a double major in Economics and Finance.

 Visit the economics department webpage at https://www.stlawu.edu/offices/economics.